HybridAIMS 2026 – in conjunction with the 38th International Conference on Advanced Information Systems Engineering (CAiSE 2026)

 • Low code approaches for, e.g., Knowledge Graphs, Machine Learning, knowledge engineering, Hybrid AI engineering

-• Visual conceptual models for, e.g., ontology constraints, knowledge graph embeddings, machine learning, knowledge engineering
+• Visual conceptual models for, e.g., ontology constraints, knowledge graph embeddings, machine learning, and knowledge engineering

-• Knowledge Engineering, Representation and Reasoning and Visual Conceptual Models
+• Knowledge Engineering, Representation and Reasoning combined with visual conceptual models

 • Ontologies and graphical models for case-based reasoning